|

 I have to tell them honestly that we have only a handful of them

 across the country or around the world.
-The folks at the Pagan Aid Alliance
+There is a Yahoo e-list

 that is now discussing the long range plans necessary to create